bdunn44/hass-jellyfish-lighting/README.md

 [![Community Forum][forum-badge]][forum]
 [![BuyMeCoffee][buymecoffee-badge]][buymecoffee]

-This component is designed to integrate with [Jellyfish Lighting][jellyfish-lighting] installations.
+This component is designed to integrate with [JellyFish Lighting][jellyfish-lighting] installations.
 It currently supports turning lights on & off and playing pre-saved patterns.
 If your installation includes more than one zone you can control each zone individually **or** all zones at once through a dedicated "All Zones" light entity.

 | Light Entities for Mulitple Zones | Playing a Pre-Saved Pattern |
 | :-------------------------------: | :-------------------------: |
 |<img src=".github/images/example_zones.png" alt="Example Zone Entities" height="300px"/>|<img src=".github/images/example_play_pattern.png" alt="Example of Playing a Pre-Saved Pattern" height="300px"/>|

+This is an unofficial integration that has not been developed or endorsed by JellyFish Lighting.

 ## Installation via HACS